safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-stripe-and-safe.md

 ## Using the `StripePack` in your Web App

 The `StripePack` can be used with any frontend framework like Reactjs, Vuejs, Angular or even plain HTML and Javascript.
-In this example, we will be using it with plain JavaScript.
+In this example, we are using it with plain JavaScript.

-1. Load the application and initialize the `MoneriumPack` using the following snippet:
+1. Load the application and initialize the `StripePack` using the following snippet:

 ```typescript
 const stripePack = new StripePack({